 Do you need more time to gather documents?
 Do you need more time to follow IRS instructions and figure out the tax code?

-If you qualify for a payment extension, do you need more time to pay?
+Do you need more time to pay if you qualify for a payment extension?
 Remember, if you aren’t able to pay your bill in full at the filing deadline, but you can finish your tax return accurately, make sure you either file the tax return or do an extension.

 You want to avoid the failure-to-file penalty because it is an added unnecessary expense.